abompadr/cat3D-master/README.md

 1) How to run it:

-There are two original files, cat3D.py in the main folder, and the cat3D.py environment in gym/envs/classic_control.
+There are two different versions: a "cat3D" and a "cat3D_simpler".
+Each one has two original files, cat3D.py (cat3D_simpler.py) in the main folder, and the cat3D.py (cat3D_simpler.py) environment in gym/envs/classic_control.
 See  https://gym.openai.com/docs/ for a description of the original gym.
 To build this local environment from our source:

 cd gym